HAWTHORN

 Personal experiences

 We have a large and flourishing Hawthorn tree right at the corner of our clinic entrance.
-It fills with beautiful pink blossoms every spring and then follows up with equally abundant berries in the summer.
+It is the first thing you see all year round when you come in, and then it fills with beautiful pink blossoms every spring followed by equally abundant berries in the autumn.

-I think that all herbalists who regularly use Hawthorn grow to love this plant for how reliably and well it helps so many of us.
-It is one of the herbs that I use the most in my work.
+I am sure that all herbalists who regularly use Hawthorn grow to love this plant for how reliably and well it helps.
+Hawthorn is one of the herbs that I personally use the most in my work and I am certain that I have many patients who are alive and well today because of it.

-Hawthorn combines with Motherwort and Valerian for any kind of cardiac stress or blood pressure type problems and with Panax Ginseng and Withania for a tired or weakened heart.
+Hawthorn combines beautifully with Motherwort for irregular heartbeats, with Valerian for any kind of cardiac stress or blood pressure type problems and with Panax Ginseng and Withania for a tired or weakened heart.

 TOP | HERBS A-Z LIST